isaacarnault/R/README.md

 ## Versioning

 I used no vesioning system for this gist.
-My repository's status is flagged as <b>active<b> because it has reached a stable, usable state.
-Original [gist](https://gist.github.com/aiPhD/16d757d8eff227ae624f1852fe1c8a91) related to this repository is pending as <b>concept<b>.
+My repository's status is flagged as <b>active</b> because it has reached a stable, usable state.
+Original [gist](https://gist.github.com/aiPhD/16d757d8eff227ae624f1852fe1c8a91) related to this repository is pending as <b>concept</b>.

 ## Author